 The University monitors its selection and hiring procedures to ensure that applicants and employees are afforded equal opportunity in employment and advancement opportunities.
 These include hires, promotions, transfers, and upgrades.
-To enhance this process, the Office of Equal Opportunity, Access and Title IX Coordination will:
+To enhance this process, the Office of Equal Opportunity, Access, and Title IX Coordination will:

-1. Monitor opportunities occurring in goal-related areas.

-- 2. Inform hiring official or a search committee when a position is targeted for monitoring purposes.
+- 1. Monitor opportunities occurring in goal-related areas. - 2.
+Inform hiring official or a search committee when a position is targeted for monitoring purposes.
 The committee or hiring official may: - a.
-Meet with the Office of Equal Opportunity, Access and Title IX Coordination concerning monitoring procedures. - b.
+Meet with the Office of Equal Opportunity, Access, and Title IX Coordination concerning monitoring procedures. - b.
 Develop a written recruitment plan designed to attract women and minority applicants. - c.
-Develop an interview questionnaire that: - 1. is job-related, and - 2. solicits information useful in selecting candidates. - d.
-Review applicant pool with the Office of Equal Opportunity, Access and Title IX Coordination within the following stages: after the aloge of the advertising period, but before the review and e.
-Provide specific reasons why candidates are selected or rejected, focusing on applicants' education, experience, and background.
+Develop an interview questionnaire that: - 1.
+Is job-related, and - 2.
+Solicits information useful in selecting candidates. - d.
+Review applicant pool with the Office of Equal Opportunity, Access, and Title IX Coordination within the following stages: - 1.
+After the close of the advertising period but before the review and selection process starts; - 2.
+After the first "cut" of applicants; and - 3.
+After finalists are selected. - e.
+Provide specific reasons why candidates are selected or rejected, focusing on applicants' education, experience, and background. - D. Documentation of Selection Process